artemiocabelin/mobile-flashcards/README.md

   * displays an option to view the answer(**flips** the card)
   * displays a 'Correct' button
   * displays an 'Incorrect' button
-  * displays the number of cards left in the quiz
+  * displays the current active card in the quiz
   * displays the percentage correct *once the quiz is complete*
       #### Behaviors
     *  clicking on Answer will **flip card** to reveal the answer
     *  clicking on Question will **flip card** to reveal the question
     *  clicking on Correct will increase number of correct answers
     *  clicking on Incorrect will increase number of incorrect answers
-    *  on completion, app will calculate percentage correct, then display the results and the options to restart or finish quiz.
+    *  on completion, app will calculate percentage correct, then display the results and the options to restart or go back to individual deck.
-    * clicking on Restart will restart the quiz
+    * clicking on Restart Quiz will restart the quiz
-    * clicking on Finish Quiz will redirect to [3] Individual Deck View
+    * clicking on Back To Deck will redirect to [3] Individual Deck View

 ---